-Inspected by: Glenn Anderson, Lonnie Duke, Angel Santiago, Gen Company or Organization: AFCEC and CH2M ujan Date: Jan 11-12, 2018 Date of Inspection: Jan 11 2018 Inspector walked the entire site?
-If n If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No Is there any evidence of soil disturbance beneath the concrete at the site?
-No Is there evidence of excavation or soil disturbance at other locations around the site? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) Yes Any defects in or damage to the fence located around the concrete parking area? , (look for holes in the fence; missing or broken parts; easy entry at the gate) No No defects Any evidence suggesting a change in land use? (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site inspection not cover ered above that nee eds attention?
-(Yes/No) If yes, please explain: NA = not applicable
+Inspected by: AFCEC and CH21 Company or Organization: Μ Date: Jan 29 2019 Date of Inspection: Jan 29 2019 Inspector walked the entire site?
+(Yes/No): If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
+No Is there evidence of excavation or soil disturbance? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) YES good Condition Any evidence suggesting a change in land use?
+1 O. (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site inspection no covered above th nat needs attention?
+(Yes No) If yes, please explain: NA = not applicable I certify that the conditions of Site ST027B on the inspection Signature: date were as repo Date: 1/29/28